gofynd/fdk-store/markdown/theme/internal_/type-aliases/type-alias.Release.md

 > `optional` **notes**: `string`

-- The release notes of the theme
+- The release notes of the theme.

 ***